barafael/attiny-programmer/README.md

 ![alt text](https://raw.githubusercontent.com/barafael/attiny-programmer/master/programmer.jpg)

+To test, you can try the standard blink application using pin 2 - that is connected to pin 13 of the UNO, which has an LED.

 #### With toggle switches

+NOTE: The toggle switches were not a clever idea.
+I would not recommend using them, just bridge the through-holes...

 Be aware that the through-holes for the switches are spaced 2.54mm.
 I did this ignoring that it is rather hard to find cheap switches with that spacing.
 If